 On May 29, 2018, Canadian Finance Minister Bill Morneau announced that Canadian taxpayers would shell out $4.5 billion to Houston-based Kinder Morgan Inc. to buy a controversial pipeline that has stirred massive controversy across the country.
 But it didn’t have to go that way.

 Imagine this scenario: At 12:40 PM on Tuesday, May 29, 2018, Finance Minister Bill Morneau abruptly cancels a widely expected announcement that the government would nationalize the controversial Kinder Morgan pipeline.
-Instead, Prime Minister Justin Trudeau rises in the House of Commons to deliver…the speech he never gave, as conceived by Mitchell Beer.
+Instead, Prime Minister Justin Trudeau rises in the House of Commons to deliver…the speech he never gave.